B2ORG/T6-B2OP-PATCH/README.md

 27
 30
 ```

+### Chat message

+As of B2OP version 4.4, you can set splits using chat messages as host.
+Under the hood, the patch will just overwrite contents of the file described above.

+- To check current custom splits settings type `splits` in chat
+- To remove custom splits settings and revert to default, type `splits 0`
+- To define new set of custom splits, type `splits 2 3 4 5`, which will cause the splits to show on rounds 2, 3, 4 and 5.
+Adjust round numbers accordingly

 > [!WARNING]
 > If the `splits.txt` file is not empty, default splits rounds used by the patch no longer apply, so you need to specify ALL of the rounds you want it to show up yourself.